 COVID-19.
-MIEMSS is providing guidance on recommended steps for EMS operational programs.
-The current omicron strain of COVID-19 is highly transmissible.
+MIEMSS continues to provide guidance on recommended steps for EMS operational programs.
+Although COVID-19 cases in Maryland have sharply decreased from the peak in early January 2022, we remain at moderate levels of community transmission throughout the state.
 EMS clinicians should continue to pay meticulous attention to using appropriate personal protective equipment (PPE).
 EMS is part of the health care environment, and these guidelines are based upon CDC and Maryland Department of Health (MDH) recommendations for health care professionals: